valeramos27/qa-portfolio/README.md

 QA Analyst with 4+ years of experience in banking software projects.
 I combine technical testing skills (SQL, APIs, logs) with a business process mindset (BPMN, requirements analysis, stakeholder communication).

-Currently working at Atos on a major banking project, and pursuing a Systems degree at Universidad ORT Uruguay with focus on Business Process Improvement.
+Currently working at Atos on a major banking project, and pursuing a Systems degree at Universidad ORT Uruguay

 ---